TwosHusbandS/Project-127/Installer/Info/SocialClubLaunch.md

 * (Fun fact: this was changed in 1.28)

  B) Rockstar changed the route selection
- * It used to be a combination of windows username and your local $PATH Windows variable
+ * It used to be determined by a combination of windows username and your local $PATH Windows variable
- * Now its just your rockstar-account-ID
+ * Now its just depends on your rockstar-account-ID
  * This however means that when getting a route for decrypting / reading cfg.dat, you may end up with a **different route** than you had when you encrypted / generated cfg.dat.
  * Meaning you have a 2/3 chance of a failed offline game launch, because you cant decrypt cfg.dat, because you will have non-matching machine hashes due to the different route.